Top 14 Ice Cream Brands

 Baskin-Robbins Logo

-Baskin-Robbins U.S. stores offer delicious ice cream with a variety of toppings, from fruit to cookie pieces to nuts.
-The original concept of the brand was called “31 flavors” and was supposed to create 31 types of ice cream – one for each day of the month.
-But then it became clear that this number was not enough to satisfy the appetite of consumers, and it was decided to expand the range.
+Baskin-Robbins U.S. stores offer delicious ice cream with various toppings, from fruit to cookie pieces to nuts.
+The brand’s original concept was “31 flavors,” it was supposed to create 31 types of ice cream—one for each day of the month.
+But then it became clear that this number was insufficient to satisfy consumers’ appetites, and the range was decided to expand.

-The remainder of the “31 flavors” remains only in the original Baskin-Robbins logo, and the actual choice of flavors has long gone beyond the established limits and reached several hundred, which is a record even for popular brands.
+The remainder of the “31 flavors” remains only in the original Baskin-Robbins logo.
+The choice of flavors has long exceeded the established limits and reached several hundred, a record even for popular brands.

 Berthillon